LibraryCarpentry/lc-git/episodes/03-sharing.md

 ~~~
 {: .output}

-## "Pushing" changes
+## Pushing changes

-To add the changes we previously made to our local repository to the remote repository that we have just created on
+Now we have established a connection between the two repositories, but we still haven't
+synchronized their content, so the remote repository is still empty.
+To fix that, we
+will have to "push" our local changes to the GitHub repository.
+We do this using
-GitHub we need to run the `git push` command.
+`git push` command:

 ~~~
 $ git push -u origin master